secondlaw-ai/skyrim/README.md

 </h1>
 <p align="center">

+🔥 Run state-of-the-art large weather models in less than 2 minutes.

+🌪️ Ensemble and fine-tune to push the limits on forecasting.

-🌎 Best-in-class weather forecasting for all.
+🌎 Simulate extreme weather events!

-Run masssive ensembles, simulations and fine-tuned models on top of state-of-the-art foundational weather models.

 </p>

 # Getting Started

 Skyrim allows you to run any large weather model with a consumer grade GPU.

 Until very recently, weather forecasts were run in 100K+ CPU HPC clusters, solving massive numerical models.
 Within last 2 years, open-source foundation models trained on weather simulation datasets surpassed the skill level of these numerical models.

 Our goal is to make these models accessible by providing a well maintained infrastructure.

 ## Installation

-`pip install skyrim`
+Clone the repo, set an env (either conda or venv) and then run `pip install .`.

+This will install bare-minimum to run your first forecast.

 ## Run your first forecast